 Tomato Basil Soup

 Tomato soup and a grilled cheese.
-No matter how grown up I am it’s still the best lunch ever on a cold, gray day.
+No matter how grown up I am it’s still the best lunch ever on a cold snowy day.

+Sprinkle a little more fresh basil on top of each bowl for color.
 At this time of year, the best basil comes from hydroponically grown plants.
-I keep one on my windowsill for most of the winter, dreaming of next summer’s garden.
+I keep one on my windowsill for most of the winter, dreaming of far-off gardening season.

 Making this ahead and what to do with leftovers:

-• Tomato Basil Soup will keep 5 days in the fridge, so make it ahead or keep leftovers within that range.
+• Tomato Basil Soup actually improves in flavor as it sits (up to a point of course).
+It will keep 5 days in the fridge, so make it ahead or keep leftovers within that range.
 It also freezes well.

 Tomato Basil Soup